Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings.md

 ### [Calendar](../bindings/calendar/)

-The central palce for dealing with TFC's calendar system in your scripts
+The central place for dealing with TFC's calendar system in your scripts

 ### [Climate](../bindings/climate/)